matthewfeickert/draft-scipy-2025-proceedings-submission/paper/cuda.md

 Being able to install and use the build tools directly would simplify maintenance and benefit end-users wishing to use these build tools.

 To address these issues, NVIDIA began working on a revised set of packages.
-These more closely matched packages in other distribution channels (like Linux distro package managers).
-These were adapted to the Conda user experience.
+These more closely matched packages in other distribution channels (like Linux distribution package managers) and were adapted to the Conda user experience.
-For example, Linux distros often install packages at the system level, which differs from the first-class userspace environment experience that Conda provides.
+For example, Linux distributions often install packages at the system level, which differs from the first-class userspace environment experience that Conda provides.
-So some distinctions that a Linux distro provides are unneeded in Conda.
+As a result, some distinctions that a Linux distribution provides are unneeded in Conda.
-Though there are also some differences, like how Conda pins the version of dependencies or how compilers work (or are packaged).
+There are additional differences around behavior in pinning versions of dependencies or how compilers are packaged and expected to work in their installed environments.
 Initial production of the packages were made on the `nvidia` channel, however, all of this work was being done internally in NVIDIA and published to a separate channel.
 This made the packages less visible and required additional knowledge to use.

 In [2023](https://youtu.be/WgKwlGgVzYE?si=hfyAo6qLma8hnJ-N), NVIDIA began adding the releases of CUDA conda packages from the `nvidia` channel to conda-forge, making it easier to discover and allowing for community support.
-Given the new package structure, NVIDIA added the packages for CUDA 12.0 to indicate the breaking change.
+Given the new package structure, NVIDIA added the packages for CUDA `12.0` to indicate the breaking change.
-Also with significant advancements in system driver specification support, CUDA 12 became the first version of CUDA to be released as conda packages through conda-forge and included all CUDA libraries from the [CUDA compiler `nvcc`](https://github.com/conda-forge/cuda-nvcc-feedstock) to the [CUDA development libraries](https://github.com/conda-forge/cuda-libraries-dev-feedstock).
+Also with significant advancements in system driver specification support, CUDA `12` became the first version of CUDA to be released as conda packages through conda-forge and included all CUDA libraries from the [CUDA compiler `nvcc`](https://github.com/conda-forge/cuda-nvcc-feedstock) to the [CUDA development libraries](https://github.com/conda-forge/cuda-libraries-dev-feedstock).
-They also released [CUDA metapackages](https://github.com/conda-forge/cuda-feedstock/) that allowed users to easily describe the version of CUDA they required (e.g. `cuda-version=12.5`) and the CUDA conda packages they wanted (e.g. `cuda`).
+[CUDA metapackages](https://github.com/conda-forge/cuda-feedstock/) were also releases, that allow users to easily describe the version of CUDA they require (e.g. `cuda-version=12.5`) and the CUDA conda packages they want (e.g. `cuda`).
 This significantly improved the ability for researchers to easily create CUDA accelerated computing environments.